mcliff1/SignalBot/README.md

 TODO - make a cloud formation stack that takes a RDS snapshot as input builds the right DB target;  for the purpose of being able to have a code source (GitHub or CodeCommit) be able to trigger builds from a specific branch.

+The serverless.yml should be 'aware' of the branch; and be able to pull the config

 ### Contents
 * [Architecture](#architecture)